BChowy/100-days-of-python/README.md

 - On day 23, another day, I got to use modules and inheritance.
 It was fun to make the PONG game as much as the snake game.
 And I got to learn and understand how each part of the game works!

+- Learning _list comprehension_ on day 26 was mind-blowing.
+The fact that we could shorten multiple lines of into one line and still be readable makes me speechless.